-Every F1 Game Ranked According To Their Metacritic Score
+Every F1 game ranked according to their Metacritic score

 The previous game was always going to be difficult to top - but somehow Codemasters managed it.
 The Ego Engine provided immense realism which provided as close to a fully realistic experience that was technically possible, with beautiful racing, immersive sounds and the feel of racing.

-The fastest cars in the history of the sport and with MyTeam mode, Codemasters changed the game with this edition.
-F1 2020 was a huge step in the right direction and more exciting features than ever before.
+The fastest cars in the history of the sport and with MyTeam mode, Codemasters ripped up the proverbial rule book with this edition.
+F1 2020 was a huge step in the right direction with more exciting features than ever before, with new foundations built for years to come in the series.

 This game was revolutionary for its time in 2003.
 Equipped with several seasons worth of tracks, liveries and drivers, this really was a journey to the top of the drivers' standings.
 Easily one of the most entertaining racing games, of any kind, ever created.
 Well done EA for this masterpiece.